by John Salt - Updated February 2025

 The only slight issue with this mixing/swashplate type is the left and right movement of the swashplate is a fraction faster than the fore and aft movement because of the overall geometry.
 This will cause some slight variations in control as the servos catch up to one another to create the proper swashplate angle.

 I should point out that this variation gets worse at the extreme ends of swashplate travel and for most of us average fliers is totally and completely undetectable.
-Moreover, most good flybarless stabilization systems "absorb" these minor speed induced variations.
+Moreover, most good flybarless stabilization systems absorb or filter out these minor speed induced variations.

 To cure the slight speed variation issue that occurs on 120° swash types, some RC helicopter manufacturers (JR for example) offer 140° CCPM.